machanism-org/machai/ghostwriter/src/site/markdown/act.md

 1. Choose a built-in act, for example `unit-tests`, or create `my-review.toml` in your configured acts directory.
 2. Run the act by name and optionally add a request after it.
 For example: `unit-tests Focus on the parser package`.
-3. The text after the name becomes the user prompt and is available to the TOML template as `${public.prompt}`.
+3. The text after the name is the requested task.
+When the act has not already supplied `public.prompt` (including through a default), it becomes the user prompt available to the TOML template as `${public.prompt}`.
 4. The act loads its instructions, tools, inputs, defaults, and any parent act.
 It then processes the selected project files or project-level episodes.
 5. Review the result.
 In interactive acts, continue the conversation or end it using the commands described below.